alsa-project/alsa-gobject-rs/alsahwdep/README.md

 The alsahwdep crate depends on API crates provided by [gtk-rs project](https://gtk-rs.org/) for type/object system, event loop, and dispacher.

+## Features for documentation

+* dox

+   * Suppress linking to alsahwdep library when generating documentation.

 ## Repository

 The alsahwdep crate is the part of ALSA project and maintained by